 Add to that its curved screen, high-contrast VA panel, and exclusive gaming features, and you get a pretty sweet deal.

-If you are looking for a similar monitor, be sure to check out the MSI Optix MAG241C as well.
+Be sure to also check out the MSI Optix MAG241C as well.
 It doesn’t the advanced MBR settings nor an ergonomic design, but it has additional features such as a USB-hub and a smartphone application for its OSD menu.

-Overall, the AOC C24G1 is a great and affordable 144Hz gaming monitor for competitive gaming.
+Overall, the AOC C24G1 is a great and affordable 144Hz monitor for immersive and responsive gaming.

 In case being #1 on the charts isn’t your main concern and you’d rather enjoy better visuals and immersion, the AOC C24G1 is for you.